stanford-cs149/asst3/cloud_readme.md

 4. After running the script, CUDA should be installed.
 You can double check the cuda version using `nvidia-smi`, which should be **12.3**.
 The GPU we are using is **Tesla T4**.

-(If the command errors, try restarting the terminal/restarting the instance, and if error persists, make an Ed post and TAs will help!)
+(If the command errors, try restarting the terminal/restarting the instance, and if error persists, make an Ed post and CAs will help!)
 ~~~~
 lightsail-user@ip-172-26-12-153:~$ nvidia-smi
 Mon Oct 23 16:08:43 2023